kant2002/EngLang/README.md

 the height is a number.

-To calculate area from a width and a height -> result is multiply width to height.
+To calculate area from a width and a height -> result is a width multiplied by a height.
 ```

 Do language support concept of an expression in itself?
 How we decide that specific construct is expression, and what is statement.